Daniel-Tay/daniel-tay.github.io/README.md

 At my current job, I code a lot in R and SQL (Netezza) and occasionally in Python.
 Apart from the technical challenges of my job, I most enjoy the mentoring and teaching opportunities that present themselves.
 I know that I eventually want to teach full-time, but I'm exploring whatever tickles my fancy until I can no longer ignore the teaching itch :)

-Prior to becoming a part of Corporate America:TM:, I was a Data Science major at The College of William & Mary.
+Prior to becoming a part of Corporate America:tm:, I was a Data Science major at The College of William & Mary.
 I initially fought very hard to not be a walking stereotype and decided to major in Psychology, but I eventually realised that academia was just not my cup of tea.
 Fortunately, while recovering from my stint in the Psychology department, I learnt about my interest for programming and data analysis, and the rest is, as they say, (a very short) history.

 When I'm not busy worrying about how Season 3 of the Panny D (i.e., this current pandemic) will turn out, I spend most of my spare time playing video games, learning Japanese, knitting, and obsessing over food.